Tools

 fw_image_path Path to file with new firmware image.

 -s size, --size=size [=0 by default] Firmware image size to update.
-If it is not specified or equal zero then it is a size of firmware image file.
+If not specified or set to zero, the size of the firmware image file is used.

--m, --size [no by default] Enable calculate md5 checksum for written block of Firmware and print it out.
-If it is not specified the tool out nothing.
+-m, --size [no by default] Calculate the MD5 checksum for the written block of firmware and print it.
+If not specified, the tool prints nothing.

 -N, --noverif [verify by default] Skip firmware writing verification.
-If it is not specified the tool verifies written data.
+If not specified, the tool verifies the written data.

 Sample run updating firmware image in the device with bus number 3: